Invoicing Projects

 Before you start

-The process can be started when the following prerequisites are met:
+The process starts when these prerequisites are met:

-• An invoicing activity is entered in the project.
+• An invoicing activity is specified in the project.

 • Parameters for invoicing are set in 'Settings - Project Invoicing' (CRS792).

-• Invoice number series are entered in the order type used in 'Project Type.
+• Invoice number series are specified in the order type used in 'Project Type.
 Open' (POS010).

 • Invoice documents are connected to the project.